HazyResearch/deepdive/doc/example-spouse.md

 4. Extracting features for each candidate

 ### 1.1.
 Loading raw input data
-Our goal, first of all, is to download and load the raw text of the [articles](http://research.signalmedia.co/newsir16/signal-dataset.html) into an `articles` table in our database.
+Our first task is to download and load the raw text of the [articles](http://research.signalmedia.co/newsir16/signal-dataset.html) into an `articles` table in our database.
-We create a simple shell script that downloads & outputs the news articles in TSV format.
+We create a simple shell script that downloads and outputs the news articles in TSV format.
 DeepDive will automatically create the table, execute the script and load the table if we save it as:

 ```bash